PLCnext/CppExamples/README.md

 This project aims to supply, over time, examples and best practices of PLCnext Technology functions regarding C++11.

-**IMPORTANT NOTE: All the examples on this branch of the repository have been updated to work with firmware versions 2024.7 and later.
-These examples may not compatible with firmware versions earier than 2024.7.
-Examples for earlier firmware versions are located on the `master` branch.**
+**IMPORTANT NOTE: All the examples on this `master` branch of this repository have been updated to work with firmware versions 2025.0 and later.
+These examples may not compatible with firmware versions earier than 2025.0.
+Examples for earlier firmware versions are located on the `Pre-2025.0` branch.**

 ## Table of Contents